Thor-Wayfinder/thor-wayfinder/README.md

 ## Support

-If you find this useful, consider leaving a tip on [Ko-fi](https://ko-fi.com/thorwayfinder) ☕
+If you find this useful, consider leaving a tip on [Ko-fi](https://ko-fi.com/thorwayfinder) ☕ or [gumroad](https://gumroad.com/products/vksksb)